hobornemann/Nyhetssida_ts/README.md

 ### Code Review

-In this section, I will provide some comments on the code, i.e. what I perceive to be the strengths and weaknesses.
+In this section, I will provide some comments on the project and code, i.e. what I perceive to be the strengths and weaknesses.

 1. Strengths

-a) MVC-inspired Module Structure:
+a) Typescript:

-=> Model:
-> This application has a backend in the form of a localStorage object (model.js) and the accessible databases of the API-providers (fetchData.js).

-=> View:
-> the single-page HTML-document (index.html) only contains structural elements.
-It neither contains any styles nor any functionality.
-The dynamic parts of the web page are generated dynamically to fit data-items fetched from localStorage or the API-providers.
-> all styles are included in one file (style.css).
-Elements that belong to each other are grouped together (weblinks, weather forecasts, news articles, notes).

-=> Controller:
-> all event listeners are located in one file (main.js).
-Event listeners that are related to each other are also grouped together.
+More than 95% of the code base has been written and type-checked in Typescript (i.e. without the //@ts-nocheck exclusion).
+Currently, there is one outstanding Typescript-issue in main.ts (Promise-related) and one in the sw.ts file (event-type).

-b) Naming:
+b) Design and usability:
-> HTML-elements, JS-objects/variables and functions have been given names that enable other developers to understand the code.
-This will make it easy and fast for other developers to maintain and/or improve.

-c) Refactoring
-> All code that is related to fetching data from local storage or from external data providers via API has been refactored into separate functions.
-> The rendering functions that require the rendering of dynamic HTML and the dynamic creation of event listeners have intentionally not been refactored into sub-functions.

-d) Error handling
-> all functions and event-listeners have been equipped with try-catch for error handling in order to catch errors at the source.
-> With a few intentional exceptions (the rendering functions), functions have been limited to only serve one purpose.
-Including try-catch error handling in each function makes sure that errors are caught at the source where they occur.
-> However, the area of error handling is probably much larger than I have knowledge about at this point.
-Thus, error handling has also been listed as a weakness.

-e) Validation of user input
-> The code contains at least a basic form of validation of user-input as regards the creation of new web links (checking that the input has the format of a valid website address, that the main domain can be extracted from the website address and that the number of web-links does not exceed the number that can be displayed on the web page).

-f) API access keys
-> The API-Access Keys are stored in a separate json-file, which has been excluded from the GitHub repo via the dot-gitignore-file.

-g) Responsive design
-> By using css' clamis in English  feature for specifying font-size, height etc of certain HTML-elements, I have achieved a design that is dynamically responsive, i.e. that dynamcially and gradually adjusts the design to the type and size of the user's device (rather than the stepwise responsive design that media-queries can achieve).
-The advantage of using clamp is that it will work on any and all new device-sizes that manufacturers may come up with.
+The clean design and the intuitive navigation and interaction functionality makes it easy for the user to understand and enjoy the the web application.

+c) Offline capability & performance:
+The use of a service worker not only makes it possible to continue enjoying the website in an offline-mode, but the service worker also helps to improved the perceived performance of the website by applying pre-caching and run-time caching.

-2. Weaknesses
+2. Improvement Potential

+a) Firebase not fully set up yet:
+> The application has not been fully set up on Firebase yet.
+A good amount of work has been done, but there are a few things outstanding to complete the mission.

+b) Google Analytics not demonstrated yet:
+> A tracking tag has been implemented, but the Google Analytics functionality has not yet been demonstrated.

+c) Accessibility:
+> Alt-texts have been added to icons, but the application has not gone through other types of accessibility tests.

-a) Testing:
+d) Testing:
 > The application has not been properly tested.
 The project lacks both unit tests and proper UI-test.

-b) Security
-> The application has not been checked or tested from a security perspective at all.

-c) Accessibility:
-> The application has only been subject to minimal accessibility tests.
-> No alt-texts have been added to the images retrieved from the external data providers

-d) Long names:
-> unless you use special software to shrink the size of the application, longer names has the disadvantage of making the application larger than needs to be from a performance perspective.
-However, performance should not be an issue for this application.
-The clarity of code aspect is more important in this case.

 e) Error handling:
-> The area of error handling is probably much larger than I have knowledge to include into this project.
-Thus, error handling is probably also a major weakness of the project at this point.
+> The area of error handling is probably much larger than we have knowledge to include into this project.
+Thus, error handling is probably also a weakness of the project at this point.

 f) Limits on free data
-> There is a limit on the number of images that the user may retrieve from Unsplash per unit of time.
-This limit has been handled by applying a default background image that is displayed when the limit has been reached.
+> There is a limit on the number of articles and stock prices that the user may retrieve from NewsAPI and TwelveData per unit of time.
-> There may potentially be corresponding limits on data retrieval from the other data providers.

 g) Language
-> The app is targeting a Swedish speaking audience only.
+> The app is targeting a English speaking audience only.
-> The news feed from BBC is in English only.
+> The news feeds are in English only.

-h) Overloaded functions
-> Two similar functions could have been structured as one overloaded function (I didn't have time to look into how to do that).

-i) Validation:
-> Lacking validation for the cityName & countryCode when changing location for the weather forecasts (I ran out of time)

 ## 5. Roadmap

-For the time being, there are no plans to extend, update or permanently publish the application.
-It only serves as a solution to an educational assignment.
+The outstanding things in this project are to:
+a) finish the Firebase / Firestore set up including login page / authentication and
+b) demonstrate that the Google Analytics tracking tags are working as intended.

 ## 6. Contributing